matan-h/blocksdoku/README.md

 # BlocksDoku

 BlocksDoku is a mini-game inspired by [Blockudoku](https://play.google.com/store/apps/details?id=com.easybrain.block.puzzle.games), a popular block puzzle game that combines sudoku and Tetris elements.
 BlocksDoku is written in TypeScript and runs in the browser.
+This is a fork of the [tomaswrobel/blocksdoku](https://github.com/tomaswrobel/blocksdoku) repository.

 ![screenshot](screenshots/game.png)